October 11, 2020

 Not long ago, we received an email from a TICA judge asking if she could connect us with her vet.
 Her vet was trying to help a client move to Australia with a fifteen-year-old domestic shorthair mixed breed cat labeled a Bengal by their original vet over a decade before.
 The label of "Bengal" has become an unsolvable problem because it cannot be proven or disproven.
 Being a rescue cat of unknown origins, the cat does not have registration papers.

-There are places around the world and inside the United States that only allow Bengals of certain generations.
+There are places worldwide and inside the United States that only allow Bengals of certain generations.
 The laws vary.
 Some places allow first-generation hybrids and beyond; others allow Bengals once they are four generations from the Leopard cat; others yet (like Australia) allow Bengals five generations or beyond.
 But without registration papers, the generation of a Bengal cannot be proven.

 The couple moving to Australia is in a difficult position.
 Their tabby has been mislabeled a Bengal.
 Now that they need to move to a place where only certain Bengals are allowed, that label is a curse.
 The cat in question has borne the brand of Bengal its whole life simply because it has a spotted tabby pattern, but now the owner is searching for a way to get rid of that label.
 Unfortunately, there is no way to prove a negative.
 The DNA breed test one can purchase online is a farce.
 Out of desperation to get Australia to accept the cat, one was run on their domestic shorthair.
 But the test is not recognized by the Australian authority.
 No governing body recognizes it as a legitimate test.

-The mixed-breed domestic shorthair tabby cat is left with no way to rid itself of the Bengal label.
+The mixed-breed domestic shorthair tabby cat cannot rid itself of the Bengal label.
 Non-pedigree cats should never be labeled a Bengal by rescues or by veterinarians.
 And pedigreed Bengal cats should always be registered.

 When purchasing a Bengal kitten, it is essential to register your kitten - regardless of your current situation.
-Yes, you may live somewhere where no laws are restricting Bengal ownership, but you cannot predict the future.
+Yes, you may live somewhere without laws restricting Bengal ownership, but you cannot predict the future.
 You cannot say with 100% certainty that you will never move.
 Nor can you say with 100% certainty that the laws where you live will not change.